IntelRealSense/librealsense/doc/frame_metadata.md

 ## Employing metadata attributes in demos
-The samples that demonstrate querying and retrieval of metadata are `cpp-headless` and `cpp-config-ui`.
+The samples that demonstrate querying and retrieval of metadata are `rs-headless` and `rs-config-ui`.
- - `cpp-headless` saves the metadata attributes available for each stream into a comma-separated text file.
+ - `rs-headless` saves the metadata attributes available for each stream into a comma-separated text file.
 For instance, for the Depth stream the possible [output ](./metadata/cpp-headless-output-DEPTH-metadata.csv) is:

 Stream |Depth
 :-----:|------:|